glotzerlab/hoomd-blue/sphinx-doc/features.rst

 HPMC can also apply external and pair potentials to the particles.
-Use `hpmc.external.field.Harmonic` to restrain particles to a lattice (e.g. for Frenkel-Ladd calculations) or `hpmc.external.user.CPPExternalPotential` to implement arbitrary external fields (e.g. gravity).
-Use `hpmc.pair.user` to define arbitrary pairwise interactions between particles.
+Use `hpmc.external.field.Harmonic` to restrain particles to a lattice (e.g. for Frenkel-Ladd calculations) or `hpmc.external.Linear` to apply gravity.
+Use a class from `hpmc.pair` to define pairwise interactions between particles.
 At runtime, `hoomd.version.hpmc_built` indicates whether the build supports HPMC simulations.

 .. seealso::